-A fun and easy entertaining idea, this Baked Brie and Camembert with Warm Bread Bites can be made with store-bought roll dough!
+A fun and easy entertaining idea, Baked Brie and Camembert surrounded with warm bread rolls.
+Can be made with store-bought roll dough!

 I seem to spend a lot of time imagining ways I could combine cheese with bread.
 If that’s wrong, I don’t want to be right :) And since it’s the season of baked Brie and Camembert, it seemed only natural to combine them with warm little bread bites, too.

 I started with two rounds of cheese – a Brie and a Camembert.
 I made my own roll dough, but you could just as easily start with a store-bought bread or roll dough instead.
 Simply lay your your cheese rounds, them make little dough balls and place them around the outside.
 Bake and enjoy!

 The great thing about this dish is that it’s so adaptable.
 Use two Brie or two Camembert if you like.
 Use whatever cheese topping you like (or try the ones in the recipe below).
 Add some toppings to your rolls.
 Or not.
 Make your creation any shape you like.

 However you make it, it will all be good and your friends and family will surely be impressed when you place this in front of them.
 They don’t need to know it was so easy :)

 Bread Rolls – Make the bread rolls with the homemade dough recipe below, or start with store-bought frozen and thawed bread or roll dough.

 Camembert and Brie Rounds – you can use one of each or two of one kind.

 - While making the little bread rolls is easy, it is a tiny bit tedious, as you have to shape 30-32 of them :) This is a good time to recruit extra hands if they’re around :)